PoliticalGraveyard.com

 See also National Governors Association biography — NNDB dossier

 Egan, William H. — of Manchester, Hillsborough County, N.H.
 Democrat.
-Candidate in primary for New Hampshire Governor's Council 3rd District, 1938.
+Candidate for New Hampshire Governor's Council 3rd District, 1938.
 Presumed deceased.
 Burial location unknown.

 Egan, William J. — of Newark, Essex County, N.J.
 Democrat.
-Delegate to Democratic National Convention from New Jersey, 1932 (alternate), 1940, 1952.
-Presumed deceased.
+Delegate to Democratic National Convention from New Jersey, 1932 (alternate), 1940, 1952; delegate to New Jersey convention to ratify 21st amendment at-large; elected 1933; candidate for Presidential Elector for New Jersey.
 Burial location unknown.

 "Enjoy the hospitable entertainment of a political graveyard."